jeremymaya/Code-401-Xamarin/README.md

 ----

 ## Description
-Explore the world of mobile development by building out your own basic xamarin web app.
+This lab is to explore the world of mobile development by building out your own basic xamarin web app.

+To get Xamarin proof-of-concept working, I followed the Microsoft's Xamarin exercise which builds an app that will let the user type text into an input field, and will translate that text to numeric digits.
+It uses the letters that show up on a telephone keypad as the basis for translation.

+For example, the letters "cab" translates to "222" because the digit "2" has all three letters "abc".

 ---